-The ICC should allow a defence of “cultural relativism” to the crime of recruiting and using child soldiers.
+The ICC should allow a defense of “cultural relativism” to the crime of recruiting and using child soldiers

 International Crime Court, as an international body of United Nations, needs to recognize the cultural diversity of the world.
 We may not like that children are fighting as we speak; the fact remains that child soldiers are both the tradition and the necessity in some countries.
 Therefore, we propose that the ICC take cultural relativity into account when making decisions.